Lamivudine and Zidovudine Tablets

-Lamivudine: One case of an adult ingesting 6 grams of lamivudine was reported; there were no clinical signs or symptoms noted and hematologic tests remained normal.
-Because a negligible amount of lamivudine was removed via (4 hour) hemodialysis, continuous ambulatory peritoneal dialysis, and automated peritoneal dialysis, it is not known if continuous hemodialysis would provide clinical benefit in a lamivudine overdose event.
+Because a negligible amount of lamivudine was removed via (4-hour) hemodialysis, continuous ambulatory peritoneal dialysis, and automated peritoneal dialysis, it is not known if continuous hemodialysis would provide clinical benefit in a lamivudine overdose event.

 Lamivudine and Zidovudine Tablets Description

-Lamivudine and Zidovudine Tablets USP are combination tablets containing lamivudine and zidovudine.
+Lamivudine and Zidovudine Tablets USP, are combination tablets containing lamivudine and zidovudine.
 Lamivudine (EPIVIR) and zidovudine (RETROVIR, azidothymidine, AZT, or ZDV) are synthetic nucleoside analogues with activity against HIV-1.

-The chemical name of lamivudine is (-)-1-[(2R,5S)-2-(hydroxymethyl)-1,3-oxathiolan-5-yl] cytosine.
+The chemical name of lamivudine is (2R,cis)-4-amino-1-(2-hydroxymethyl-1,3-oxathiolan-5-yl)-(1H)-pyrimidin-2-one.
 Lamivudine is the (-)enantiomer of a dideoxy analogue of cytidine.
 Lamivudine has also been referred to as (-)2′,3′-dideoxy, 3′-thiacytidine.
+It has a molecular formula of C8H11N3O3S and a molecular weight of 229.3 g per mol.
 It has the following structural formula:

 Lamivudine and Zidovudine Tablets - Clinical Pharmacology